Center for Appropriate Dispute Resolution in Special Education (CADRE)

 - Continuum of Dispute Resolution Processes and Practices

-The IDEA Amendments of 2004 (IDEA '04; P.L.
-108-446) strengthened the availability of mediation as an option for resolving individual child complaints by requiring that all states establish and bear the costs of a mediation process for both Part B and Part C programs.
+In 2004, a reauthorized IDEA strengthened the availability of mediation as an option for resolving individual child complaints by requiring that all states establish and bear the costs of a mediation process for both Part C and Part B, Section 619 programs.

 Mediation must be available prior to or after a hearing is requested, and must not delay the hearing process.
 It is to be a voluntary process, conducted by a qualified and impartial mediator.

-Under Part C of IDEA, the state lead agency may establish its own mediation system for its Infant and Toddler Program or use the mediation system established by the state education agency for Part B of IDEA.
+Under Part C, the state lead agency may establish its own mediation system for its Infant and Toddler Program or use the mediation system established by the state education agency for Part B.